glenhutson/BlackbaudCustomizations/AppleShortcuts/OnDemandDigest/README.md

 # On Demand Digest via Apple Shortcut
 This is an example of how one can kick off an on-demand process via Apple Shortcuts.
 Power Automate will be used as the tool to access SKY API.
 This will kick off a gift digest on demand and deliver the results via email.
+[See the main readme](../README.md) for more details on the approach.

 There are a number of scheduled and on-demand examples of email digests shared in both the [Blackbaud Specific Microsoft Power Platform Community](https://community.blackbaud.com/forums/viewcategory/586) as well as the [Template Showcase](https://docs.blackbaud.com/microsoft-connectors-docs/microsoft-power-platform/showcase).
 The digest here will be a more simplistic one with the focus of the excercise on linking Apple Shortcuts to Power Automate.